TomaszKandula/CqrsDemo/README.md

 }
 ```

-In Package Manager Console (PMC) type and execute command:
+Go to Package Manager Console (PMC) to execute following command:

 `Update-Database -StartupProject CqrsDemo -Project CqrsDemo -Context MainDbContext`

-And EF Core will create database with all necessary tables with seeded test data.
+EF Core will create all the necessary tables and will seed test data.
 More on migrations here: [Infrastructure](https://github.com/TomaszKandula/CqrsDemo/tree/master/CqrsDemo/Infrastructure).

+Please make sure your connection string points to example database that have user with following permissions:

+1. db_datareader,
+1. db_datawriter,
+1. db_owner.

 ## Integration Tests